 Our holistic review also takes into consideration the individual circumstances that make each individual student unique.
 We consider the following secondary factors in our review:

-The table below provides a college-by-college overview of the high school rank percentile and standardized test scores of freshman applicants admitted for fall 2016.
+Please note that admission decisions are based on an individual, overall assessment of each application, using the primary and secondary review factors listed above.
+The table below provides a general overview of the high school rank percentile and standardized test scores of freshman applicants admitted for fall 2017.
+Overall, admitted freshmen scored an average of 29 on the ACT composite and were ranked in the top 13 percent of their high school classes.
 Please note the data presented in the table are a composite picture of admitted freshman applicants; they are not admission criteria.

 |Average High School Rank Percentile||Average ACT Composite||Average New SAT Total (out of 1600)|